Welcome to today's edition of the Rush 24-7 podcast.

 They are almost exclusively Democrats.

-But for example, gun laws, and there's going to be a slew of them now attempted, especially bite me, in case you don't know.
+But, for example, gun laws, and there's going to be a slew of them now attempted, especially Bite Me, in case you don't know.

 I'm sorry.

-I'm sorry, that's that makes people nervous.
+That's— That makes people nervous.

 That's disrespectful and a little bit off-putting.

-The vice president has a long well, I'm trying to be less threatening, Mr. Snerdley.
+Well, I'm trying to be less threatening, Mr. Snirdly.

 I'm trying to make young women less nervous as they listen to the program.